Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

     TPUBf16PrecisionPlugin
     TPUPrecisionPlugin

-More information regarding precision with Lightning can be found :doc:`here <../advanced/precision>`
+More information regarding precision with Lightning can be found :doc:`here <precision>`

 -----------